Derg: Formation and growth

 After the Ethiopian Revolution in February 1974, the first signal of any mass uprisings was the actions of the soldiers of the 4th Brigade of the 4th Army Division in Nagelle in southern Ethiopia.
 They were mainly unhappy about the lack of food and water and then arrested their brigade commander and other officers and kept them incarcerated.
-When the government sent the commander of the ground forces, General Deresse Dubala, to negotiate with the rebels, they held him and forced him to eat their food and drink their water.
+When the government sent the commander of the Ethiopian Ground Forces, General Deresse Dubala, to negotiate with the rebels, they held him and forced him to eat their food and drink their water.
 Similar mutinies took place at the Ethiopian Air Force base at Bishoftu on 12 February, and at Second Division at Asmara on 25 February.
-It was these protests that gave rise to a general uprising of the armed forces.
+It was these protests that gave rise to the general uprising among the civilian segments such as students and trade unions.

 The Coordinating Committee of the Armed Forces, Police and Territorial Army, known as the Derg, was officially announced on 28 June 1974 by a group of military officers.
 This was done under the pretext of maintaining law and order, due to the powerlessness of the civilian government following widespread mutiny in the armed forces of Ethiopia earlier that year.
 Its members were not directly involved in those mutinies nor was this the first military committee organized to support the administration of Prime Minister Endelkachew Makonnen.
 Alem Zewde Tessema had established the armed forces coordinated committee on 23 March.
 Over the following months, radicals in the Ethiopian military came to believe Makonnen was acting on behalf of the hated feudal aristocracy.
 When a group of notables petitioned for the release of a number of government ministers and officials who were under arrest for corruption and other crimes, three days later the Derg was announced.